-At CGIAR, Dr. Rijsberman led the Consortium’s transformation from 15 independent research centers towards a single integrated organization.
-This included a process of cultural and institutional change towards results-based management, including the development of the Consortium’s 2016 – 2030 Strategy and new portfolio of research programs for 2017-2022, building an integrated organization and governance structure, and developing its policies and procedures to ensure accountability.
+Prior to joining GGGI, Dr. Rijsberman served as Chief Executive Officer of the Consultative Group for International Agricultural Research (CGIAR) Consortium.
+In this role, he led CGIAR’s transformation from 15 independent research centers toward a single integrated organization.
+This included a process of cultural and institutional change toward results-based management, including the development of the Consortium’s 2016 – 2030 Strategy and new portfolio of research programs for 2017 to 2022, building an integrated organization and governance structure, and developing its policies and procedures to ensure accountability.

 From 2010 to 2012, Dr. Rijsberman was the first Director of Water, Sanitation, and Hygiene for the Bill and Melinda Gates Foundation, where he developed a strategy to help achieve universal access to sustainable sanitation services using radical new technologies and innovative market-based mechanisms.

 Dr. Rijsberman also has worked as Program Director at Google.org, the philanthropic arm of Google, where he led grantmaking in the public health initiative and was responsible for programs and partnerships in health, disaster response, geo-informatics, and climate-change adaptation.

 Before working at Google, Dr. Rijsberman was Director-General of the International Water Management Institute, an international research institute headquartered in Colombo, Sri Lanka.